axelarnetwork/axelar-docs/pages/dev/tokens.md

 Use a deposit address if:

 - You need functionality not offered by `sendToken`.
 Example: Cosmos-to-X.
+- You want to allow token transfers from wallets that don't know anything about Axelar.
-- You want to accept withdrawals from a centralized exchange.
+  - Example: Withdrawals from a centralized exchange.

 ## Call `sendToken`

-### Outline
+### Overview

 1. Locate the Axelar Gateway contract on the source chain
 2. Execute approve on the source chain (ERC-20)